hiitsmocha/rice-datathon-2025/README.md

 Click here [https://youtu.be/3_inqfvuuO0] to watch our demo video!

+BELOW ARE OUR FINDINGS IN THIS PROJECT.
+SOME OF THE IMAGES/TABLES MIGHT NOT WORK ON YOUR MACHINE.
+PLEASE RUN STREAMLIT LOCALLY TO HAVE THE BEST EXPERIENCE
 ## 🏗 Data Wrangling

 ### Step 1: Load and Display the Dataset